 |

-a covered porch facing James Street(now Park Avenue) and two additional
+have a covered porch facing James Street(now Park Avenue) and

-inn with homey accommodations at a very reasonable price.
-Within
+comfortable inn with homey accommodations at a very reasonable

-a short time, this inn became a very popular place for local people
+price.
+Within a short time, this inn became a very popular place

 From